History of Jussie Smollett in Timeline

 On December 1, 2023, the court upheld Jussie Smollett's conviction.

-In 2023, Jussie Smollett's conviction was upheld on appeal.
+In 2023, Jussie Smollett's sentence was upheld on appeal.

 November 21, 2024: Conviction Reversed by Illinois Supreme Court

-On November 21, 2024, the Illinois Supreme Court reversed Jussie Smollett's conviction, stating that retrying him after he had already fulfilled the terms of an agreement (community service and payment) violated his due process rights.
+On November 21, 2024, the Illinois Supreme Court reversed Jussie Smollett's conviction, stating that retrying him after he had paid $10,000 and served community service violated his constitutional due process rights.

 2024: Conviction Reversed

-In 2024, the Illinois Supreme Court reversed Jussie Smollett's conviction, citing the fulfillment of the plea agreement made in 2019.
+In 2024, the Illinois Supreme Court reversed Jussie Smollett's conviction, citing fulfillment of a prior plea agreement made in 2019.